-Here’s what you should know about the phrase, including when to use it and when to avoid it.
+Here’s what you should know about the phrase, including when to use it professionally and some alternatives to make your message more effective.

-The phrase “I look forward to hearing from you” is one way to communicate that you expect to get a reply from the person you’re emailing or writing to.
+Yes, using “I look forward to hearing from you” is grammatically correct, polite, and indicates that you expect to receive a reply shortly from the person you’re writing to.
 The expression uses a phrasal verb, which combines the verb “hear” with the preposition “from” to create a new meaning: “receive a reply.”

-When should you tell someone “I look forward to hearing from you”?
+When to use “I look forward to hearing from you” professionally

 - In an interview follow-up email